svaqqosov/serverless-plugin-dotenv/README.md

 **NOTE:** at this time the plugin does absolutely no sanitization of keys or values, so you should make sure they are simple strings that do not have line breaks or other characters that would need to be escaped.

-## How do I contribute?

-Easy!
-Pull requests are welcome!
-Just do the following:

-   * Clone the code
-   * Install the dependencies with `npm install`
-   * Create a feature branch (e.g. `git checkout -b my_new_feature`)
-   * Make your changes and commit them with a reasonable commit message
-   * Make sure the code passes our standards with `grunt standards`
-   * Make sure all unit tests pass with `npm test`

-Our goal is 100% unit test coverage, with **good and effective** tests (it's easy to hit 100% coverage with junk tests, so we differentiate).
-We **will not accept pull requests for new features that do not include unit tests**.
-If you are submitting a pull request to fix a bug, we may accept it without unit tests (we will certainly write our own for that bug), but we *strongly encourage* you to write a unit test exhibiting the bug, commit that, and then commit a fix in a separate commit.
-This *greatly increases* the likelihood that we will accept your pull request and the speed with which we can process it.

 ## License